-If you are about to hire someone to do work on your home you should insist on a contract that provides you with the details of what will be included in the project.
-In other words, do not accept a price scribbled down on the back of an envelope.
+If you are about to hire someone to do work on your home you should insist on a contract that provides you with details of what will be included in the project.
+In other words, do not accept a price scribbled down on the back of an envelope!!
 A good contract should include most of the following:

-- A set of specifications (a description of work to be done, materials to be used) including drawing if they are required by the city. - An agreement that the contractor will obtain all necessary permits and will post them on your home prior to beginning work.
+- A set of specifications (a description of work to be done, materials to be used) including drawings if they are required by the city. - An agreement that the contractor will obtain all necessary permits and will post them on your home prior to beginning work.
 If the project must be approved by another city body your contract should indicate who will take care of this work. - Date when work will begin and how long it will take to complete the project.
-(An outdoor project may be delayed due to weather, but it should not be delayed any longer than the period of bad weather.) - Cost for project (you can request that costs for each section of the project be broken out.) - Payment schedule, based on work due.
+(An outdoor project may be delayed due to weather, but it should not be delayed any longer than the period of bad weather.) - ▷ Cost for project (you can request that costs for each section of the project be broken out.) - Payment schedule, based on work due.
 Unless materials have been delivered to the site, it is generally best not to pay any money until the work has begun.
-It is also common practice to hold a portion of the final payment until all the work is completed, including final details - A plan to use change orders of you and/or the contractor decides to make some changes.
+It is also common practice to hold a portion of the final payment until all the work is completed, including final details.
+A punch list of final items to be done that is signed by both you and the contractor should be agreed upon and the final payment made upon the completion of this work. - ▶ A plan to use change orders if you and/or the contractor decides to make some changes.
 A change order that outlines what the changes will be and how they will affect the cost should be signed by both you and the contractor. - Copies of the contractor's liability insurance and any bonding he/she may have acquired.
 Check with the City of Cleveland to determine if the contractor is licensed and bonded with the city.
-If the contractor has employees, he/she should provide you with a copy of the certificate certifying that he carries Workers' Compensation Insurance. - Description of all warranties for both the work done and the materials used and how long the warranties are good for. - Summary of the state law which allows you three days to back out of the contract if you decide not to proceed. - The name of the contractor, name of his company and address, and a place for both you and the contractor to sign the contract. - The contract should be dated when you sign it.
+If the contractor has employees, he/she should provide you with a copy of the certificate certifying that he carries Workers' Compensation Insurance. - ▷ Description of all warranties for both the work done and the materials used and how long the warranties are good for. - Summary of the state law which allows you three days to back out of the contract if you decide not to proceed. - ▶ The name of the contractor, name of his company and address, and a place for both you and the contractor to sign the contract. - ▶ The contract should be dated when you sign it.